besartelezi/challenge-parallax/README.md

 So instead of **chickening** out, I decided to jump right back into the code and try to balance the game!

 ![alt-text](resources/readme-images/torchic-fire.png)

+## Positioning, damn this is difficult
+At this point, the switching function works, the attacking works, everything is looking crispy and creamy.
+Except for one bug that's destroying the game in my opinion.
+When the user switches Pokémon, the newly switched in Pokémon won't be placed at the x and y coordinates of the previous Pokémon.
+Instead, they will be placed at the x and y coordinates of the location they previously were BEFORE switching.
+I understand how this bug works, but good lordy I'm having trouble figuring out how to fix it.

+## Concluding this Conclusion, Constant Control in the Corner
+In short, I'm very damn proud of myself for the way I tackled this assignment and because of the result I achieved.
+There are still some features I'd like to add, some bugs that might need a fixer-upper.